sri-haneesha/sri-haneesha/README.md

 🚨 Data Nerd Alert! 📊💥
 ==============================================================================================================================================

 Hi!
-I'm **Sri Haneesha Davuluri**.
-I graduated with **Master’s in Computer Science** degree from Georgia State University.
+I'm **Sri Haneesha Davuluri**, a **Master’s in Computer Science** graduate from Georgia State University.
 With 4+ years of experience across **fraud & healthcare analytics, business intelligence, and machine learning**, I specialize in turning complex data into actionable insights.

 I have hands-on expertise in:
 - **Fraud Analytics & Risk Modeling** – anomaly detection, customer segmentation, and predictive modeling and forecasting